zaitanabil/Airline-Tweets-Sentiment/README.md

 This project focuses on analyzing Twitter data related to major airline companies, gathered from February 2015.
 The main objectives and processes of the project are:

-+ **Data Exploration:** Analyzing the sentiment distribution across airlines, identifying common reasons for negative sentiments for each airline, and exploring the relationship between sentiment confidence and retweet count.
++ **Data Visualisation:** Analyzing the sentiment distribution across airlines, identifying common reasons for negative sentiments for each airline, and exploring the relationship between sentiment confidence and retweet count.
 + **Sentiment Analysis Model:** Building a machine learning model to predict tweet sentiments, involving data preprocessing, model refinement, and evaluation.
 + **Path to Production:** Theoretical discussion on deploying the model in a production environment, covering ongoing training, data quality assurance, performance monitoring, and integration into web services.